A Guide to the 10 Best Themed Afternoon Teas in London

 Any afternoon tea – themed or not – would be worth it here.

-The pros: The setting inside The Lanesborough is reason enough to come here (so, when this tea is no longer offered, keep that in mind!), but the Bridgerton theme is done so well, from the beautiful themed pastries down to the menu complete with a note from Lady Whistledown.
+The pros: The setting inside The Lanesborough is reason enough to come here, but the Bridgerton theme is done so well, from the beautiful themed pastries down to the menu complete with a note from Lady Whistledown.
 They also have a special tea blend, as well as a fun themed gin cocktail you can order.

-The cons: The only con I can think of is that, along with being on the pricier end of the teas I'm featuring here, this one is only available for a limited time.
+The cons: The only con I can think of is that this one is on the pricier end of the teas I'm featuring here.

 Who this tea is best for: The Diamond of the season, of course!
 Plus, any Bridgerton fans.
 Though, like I said, it's a good enough afternoon tea in such a beautiful space that I think anyone could enjoy it.
 This one isn't really geared towards kids, though.